onurer87/data-5---team-4/README.md

 # data_int5_team4
 This repo is for Develhope/Data5_team4

+Task for week_5:
+1- find the average shipping date for each category for low sales region and compare it with the Required date of the order (using shipped date - order date - required date)
+2- find the effects of the discount on the low sales region by comparing it with high sales regions discount 3-prepare for final presentation

+Team leader: Onur Ertugrul

 Tasks for week_4:
 -----------------------------------------------
 1-generate a report for the number of territories each employee responsible for